Information for Package Developers

 print(io, "<span class=\"syntax--support syntax--type syntax--julia\">Junoooooooo!</span>")

-It's also possible to e.g. print no label for Foo
+It's also possible to e.g. print no label for Foos first field and handle everything in with treenode:

 treelabel(io::IO, x::Foo, i::Int, ::MIME"application/prs.juno.inline") = print(io, "")